mhwombat/nix-for-numbskulls/tutorial/01-hello-flake.md

 $ nix shell "git+https://codeberg.org/mhwombat/hello-flake"
 ~~~

-In this shell, the command is our `$PATH`, so we can execute the command by name.
+In this shell, the command is on our `$PATH`, so we can execute the command by name.

 ~~~
 $ hello-flake